top of page

 • Phillip Severns baptised 3 June 1721 in Heanor.

-We think he married Catherine Rowopttom on 4 Oct 1754 in St Mary’s church, Nottingham.
-He married again to Catherine Catorn or Catron (she was born 1725 and was buried 2 Apr 1795 aged 70 years, also in Shipley Wood.
+James was born circa 1765.
+We think he married Catherine Rowbottom on 4 Oct 1754 in St Mary’s church, Nottingham.
+He married again to Catherine Catorn or Catron, born 1725 and was buried 2 Apr 1795 aged 70 years in Shipley Wood.
 James was buried at Shipley Wood in 1795

 James and Catherine had the following children: